-Impairment assessment of the carrying amounts of costs of investments in 1. subsidiaries
+Impairment assessment of the carrying amounts of cost of investments in subsidiaries

-As disclosed in Note 12 to the financial statements, the carrying amounts of costs of investments in subsidiaries amounted to RM96,765,030 as at 31 December 2020.
-Included in this carrying amount are costs of investments in certain subsidiaries amounting to RM93,315,028 as at 31 December 2020.
+As disclosed in Note 12 to the financial statements, the carrying amounts of cost of investments in subsidiaries amounted to RM96,765,031 as at 31 December 2021.
+Included in this carrying amount are costs of investments in certain subsidiaries amounting to RM95,485,029 as at 31 December 2021 which have indication of impairment.

-Management used forecasted future cash flows and a value-in-use model to compute the present value of forecasted future cash flows for these subsidiaries/Cash Generating Units ("CGUs") to determine if there is any impairment loss required on the costs of investments in these subsidiaries.
+Management used forecasted future cash flows based on value-in-use model to compute the present value of forecasted future cash flows for these subsidiaries/Cash Generating Units ("CGUs") to determine if there is any impairment loss required on the costs of investments in these subsidiaries.

-We determined the impairment assessment of the carrying amounts of the costs of investments in these subsidiaries to be a key audit matter as the determination of whether or not an impairment loss is necessary involves significant judgements and estimates by the management about the future results and key assumptions applied to cash flow projections of these subsidiaries/CGUs in determining their recoverable amounts.
+We determined the impairment assessment of the carrying amounts of the cost of investments in these subsidiaries to be a key audit matter as the determination of whether or not an impairment loss is necessary involves significant judgements and estimates by the management about the future results and key assumptions applied to cash flow projections of these subsidiaries/CGUs in determining their recoverable amounts.
 These key assumptions include forecast growth in future revenues and operating profit margins, as well as determining an appropriate pre-tax discount rate and growth rates, which are, among others, dependent on forecasted economic conditions affected by the COVID-19 pandemic.

-- compared cash flows projections against recent performance and assessed the reasonableness of the key assumptions used by management in the cash flows projections by comparing to actual historical operating profit margins and growth rates: - (b) compared prior period projections to actual outcomes to assess the reliability of management's forecasting process; - assessed the reasonableness of the pre-tax discount rate used for each subsidiary by comparing to the weighted average cost of capital of the Group and relevant risk factors incorporating the impact of the COVID-19 pandemic; and - performed sensitivity analysis to stress test the key assumptions used by management in the impairment model.
+- (a) compared cash flows projections against recent performance and assessed the reasonableness of the key assumptions used by management in the cash flows projections by comparing to actual historical operating profit margins and growth rates: - compared prior period projections to actual outcomes to assess the reliability of management's forecasting process; - assessed the reasonableness of the pre-tax discount rate used for each subsidiary by comparing to the weighted average cost of capital of the Group and relevant risk factors incorporating the impact of the COVID-19 pandemic; and - performed sensitivity analysis to stress test the key assumptions used by management in the impairment model.